2024

 The "story circle"

 Lately I've been quite wrapped up in story structure.
-In particular, the gospel according to Dan Harmin, cyclical structure, has been swimming in my head and shaping all the thoughts that come and go.
+In particular, the gospel according to Dan Harmon, cyclical structure, has been swimming in my head and shaping all the thoughts that come and go.
 I always get a bit rebellious when thinking and talking about the structure of movies.
 I feel it can be a crutch; it can take in a beautiful idea and crumple it up into hollow bullshit with only the illusion of story.
 If the protagonist is dressed-down after the initial action sequence just because the formula says that's how it should work, then we're not telling stories -- we're draping random subjects onto established armatures.
 All that said, Harmon's more human-living-rythm approach speaks to me in a lot of ways, and has set up shop in my head.

 Tameable doesn't actually tell a story, in the story-circle sense of a story.
 We don't go on a journey into the unknown, we don't attain what we seek at a price, we don't return home changed.